Akshat-Austin-au8/Treelo-clone/README.md

 # Trello-clone
-A trello clone which help-s to write notes and schedule also.
+A trello clone which help us to write notes and schedule also.
 Project Website Link Hosted On Netlify - [Trello-clone](https://trello-try.netlify.app/#/)
 ---
 ## Developer